Shopify/shopify-cli/README.md

 > NOTE: A future release will allow you to provision API credentials and development stores without leaving the CLI.
 During the beta, it must be done through the Partner Dashboard.

 ### Setup in Partners Dashboard
-- You'll need to add whitelisted URLS within the setup for your app where you fetched your API Credentials:
+- You will need to whitelist the following URLs on the App Setup page in the Partner Dashboard:
   `https://yourtunnelurl.io/auth/callback`
   `https://localhost:3456`